jmyers7/book/_sources/chapters/covar-correl.md

 Do problems 1 and 2 on the worksheet.
 ```

 After completing these two worksheet problems, it is worth taking a look at simulated random draws from the distributions.
-Tne density in problem 1 was
+The density in problem 1 was

 $$
 f(x,y) = \begin{cases}